Finite-Length Analysis of Spatially-Coupled Regular LDPC Ensembles on Burst-Erasure Channels: Error Analysis on More General Burst Channel Models

-where $G(x)$ is defined in Appendix~\ref{sec:appblec}.
+where $q_0$ and $q_1$ are obtained using Lemma~\ref{lem:prob_rbc} and $G(1)=1 - (1-p)^{w-1}$ as defined in Appendix~\ref{sec:appblec}. and the inequality $(i)$ is obtained by only considering the dominant term of the sum, when 2 consecutive SPs are erased ($z=0$).
+We define $P^{\rm 2PBC}_{\rm B}=\pr{\text{having an SS}|z=0} = 2\binom{M}{2}q_0+M^2q_1$.
+Let us justify $(ii)$ using the bound for the RBC.
+Consider a burst of length $b=2M$.
+We bound the probability of error in \eqref{eq:errorfloor} by averaging over a random, uniformly distributed starting bit $S$.
+Here, $S=1$.
+Hence, we have $(ii)$ by considering only the term for $S=1$ in \eqref{eq:errorfloor} (without the averaging factor $\frac{1}{M}$).

+Note that one can also estimate all remaining $w-1$ terms of $Q_2$ following the same methodology.
+We neglect these terms as \eqref{eq:2spbc} is simple and much larger than the other terms.
 For $k\geq 3$, BP decoding fails if there are at least 3 consecutive erased SPs out of $k$ erased SPs in a segment.
-These combinations become the dominant term of $P_k$ for large values of $M$.
-Let $Q_k^{\rm cons}$ denote the probability of observing $k$ erased SPs with at least 3 consecutive erased SPs.
+These combinations become the dominant term of $Q_k$ for large values of $M$.
+Let $Q_k^{\rm cons}$ denote the probability of observing $k$ erased SPs with at least 3 consecutive erased SPs (in this case, there is certainly a stopping set and decoding is impossible).
 Then

 where the last equality is the result of Lemma~\ref{lem:q3} in Appendix~\ref{sec:appblec}.
 As a result,